barbarer/py4e-int/_sources/functions/func-string.rst

     # function call
     main()

-.. fillintheblank:: funct_fitb_pogil_find_return

-    What does the function ``find`` return if the character is not found in the string?

-    - :-1: If the character isn't in the string find returns -1.
-      :.*: Check the output of find('z') above

 .. note ::

    Strings are immutable, which means that they do not change.
 String methods that appear to change a string return a new string.